The Social Significance: A look at Social Media’s Impact

 Social media has been a key part of both our personal and business lives for years now, but with the world existing almost solely online for the past 18 months the role of social media has become intrinsic to business and event operations.

-In this article I will be exploring the importance that social media now plays in an event marketing campaign and its future importance in uniting audiences during hybrid events, whilst also looking at how social media offers an avenue for engagement.
-I will touch on the tools within your social media toolbox that as event organisers we have access to.
+In this article I will be exploring the importance that social media now plays in an event marketing campaign and its future importance in uniting audiences during hybrid events, while also looking at how social media offers an avenue for engagement.
+I will touch on the tools within the social media toolbox that we as event organisers have access to.

 COVID-19 and Social Media